angular/angular/integration/README.md

 If the render3 is updated to support the Angular 5 bootstrap a version of this project should be created that uses the Angular 5 bootstrap.

+The `cli-hello-world-ivy-minimal` contains a minimal ivy app that is meant to mimic the bazel equivalent in `packages/core/test/bundling/hello_world`, and should be kept similar.

 ## Writing an integration test

 The API for each test is: